GTSSUG/Sessions/20190228/README.md

 ## Meeting Agenda:
 Time | Description
 --- | ---
-19:00 - 19:15 | Introduction to Guatemala's - SQL Server local group
+19:00 - 19:30 | Introduction to Guatemala's - SQL Server local group
-19:15 - 19:30 | Open Panel/Questions & Answers
 19:30 - 20:30 | Main presentation : Fundamentos del lenguaje T-SQL
-20:30 - 21:00 | Raffle
+20:30 - 21:00 | Open Panel/Questions & Answers

 **You can donwload this presentation** [here]

 ## Featured Presentation:
 **Fundamentos del lenguaje T-SQL**\
-_Eduardo Pivaral, Senior Database Admin ATOS_\
+_Eduardo Pivaral -MCSE, MCSA SQL Database Administrator/Developer _\
 \
 T-SQL is a declarative language used to tell SQL Server engine what to do, the better the code is the optimal response we will get for your applications.

+On this session, you will understand what a declarative language is, how the T-SQL language is structured and their basic syntax to interact with SQL Server also best practices to write optimal code.

+Contents:
+  * How the SQL Server engine works
+  *	Understanding execution plans
+  *	Best practices when working with data
+  *	Advanced T-SQL

 **About Eduardo Pivaral:**\
 MCSE: Data Management and Analytics, MCSA: SQL 2016 Database Administration and MCSA: SQL Server 2012/2014 Certified Database Administrator/Developer with experience in large environments.
 Currently dedicated to Administer Production, QA, Development SQL Server Databases and components for all Microsoft supported versions.